Heinz Reinefarth

-Heinz Reinefarth (26 December 1903 – 7 May 1979) was a German SS commander during World War II and government official in West Germany after the war.
+Heinrich "Heinz" Friedrich Reinefarth (26 December 1903 – 7 May 1979) was a German SS commander during World War II and government official in West Germany after the war.
 During the Warsaw Uprising of August 1944 his troops committed numerous atrocities.
 After the war, Reinefarth became the mayor of the town of Westerland, on the isle of Sylt, and member of the Schleswig-Holstein Landtag.
 Polish demands for extradition were never accepted, and Reinefarth was never convicted of any war crime.

 Early years

-Reinefarth was born in Gnesen (Gniezno), Province of Posen.
+Reinefarth was born on 26 December 1903 in Gnesen (Gniezno), Province of Posen.
+After he and his family moved to Cottbus, Reinefarth became sympathetic to right-wing politics and a supporter to Adolf Hitler.
 After finishing the gymnasium in 1922, he studied law at the University of Jena.
 He became a member of the student fraternity (this was the origin of the "Schmiss" – German for "dueling scar" – on his left cheek).
 He graduated in 1927 and passed the 1st degree state exams.
 Until 1930 he completed his application at the local court in Jena and was promoted to judge.
 On 1 August 1932, he joined the Nazi Party and received party identification card 1,268,933.
 In December of the same year, he joined the SS.

 World War II

 Shortly before the outbreak of World War II, Reinefarth was conscripted as a reserve Feldwebel.
 For his actions during the invasion of Poland he received the 2nd Class Iron Cross.
 He took part in the 1940 campaign against France, for which he was awarded the Knight's Cross of the Iron Cross.
 On 20 April 1942, he was promoted to SS-Brigadeführer, the equivalent of Generalmajor in the Wehrmacht.

 After promotion to brigadier, Reinefarth was appointed as General Inspector of SS in the Protectorate of Bohemia-Moravia.
 In September 1943, he was transferred to Berlin where he served in the Ministry of Order Police (Hauptamt Ordnungspolizei).
 On 29 January 1944, Reinefarth was assigned to be SS and Police Leader in Reichsgau Wartheland (Polish Poznań Voivodeship annexed by Germany in 1939).
+On 1 August, he was promoted to SS-Gruppenführer.